-8 Are there any restrictions or prohibitions against drug and alcohol testing of applicants?
+Are there any restrictions or prohibitions against drug and alcohol testing of applicants?

 There are no restrictions or prohibitions on drug and alcohol testing of applicants.
-Moreover, certain normative acts even require such tests before employment (eg, for those who wish to be employed in the national security forces).
+Moreover, certain normative acts even require such tests before employment (eg, for those who wish to be employed in the national security forces or whose performance has a direct impact on public safety).